 Although common wisdom will tell you millennials are looking to switch jobs at the first possible chance, millennial loyalty has not disrupted the workplace as much as people think.
-Rather it’s probably the workplace attitudes within organizations towards this new wave of workers that has bred high employee turnovers.
+Rather, it’s probably the workplace attitudes within organisations towards this new wave of workers that has bred high employee turnovers.

 Now, before clutching at your bottom line, this isn't about money.
 What I mean by "buying loyalty" is simply to buy your employees into the company vision by giving them a genuine sense of ownership in the workplace.
 From my own experience, nothing is more powerful.